Uber1337NL/Zabbix-Wallboard/README.md

 - **Code formatting**: Consistent indentation and spacing
 - **Documentation**: Improved PHPDoc comments
 - Changed the minimum PHP requirement to PHP8.2.
 All older versions are EOL.
+- Dark mode only.
+Saves on energy a lot when the screen is on 24/7 with no issues.

 ### Architecture Changes